 If you receive local-into-local service, your satellite TV company may also provide out-of-market broadcast stations assigned to a neighboring local TV market that have been determined by the FCC to be “significantly viewed.”
 These are stations viewable over-the-air by a “significant” number of households in your community.

 The FCC posts a list of the stations eligible as significantly viewed signals and the communities in which they are significantly viewed.
-Your satellite carrier can tell you whether a station is on the significantly viewed list and if it intends to offer the station.
+Your satellite carrier can confirm whether a station is on the significantly viewed list and if it will offer the station.

-The FCC can also add other TV stations to your local TV market through the market modification process if the station can show it provides local service to your community and your satellite TV company has the technical ability to provide the station to your community.
+The FCC can add other TV stations to your local TV market through the market modification process if the station can show it provides local service to your community and your satellite TV company has the technical ability to provide the station.

 This process requires the station, your satellite TV company, or your county government to file a request with the FCC.
-Subscribers cannot file directly with the FCC.
-If you do not receive stations from your home state ("in-state" stations), ask an in-state station or your satellite TV company if this process may be used to add an in-state station to your local-into-local service.
+Subscribers cannot file directly.

-(For more information, including the criteria that the FCC considers in evaluating a request from the station, your satellite TV company, or your county government, see the FCC's guide concerning the STELAR [STELA Reauthorization Act of 2014] market modification process.)
+The STELAR (STELA Reauthorization Act of 2014) market modification process offers more information, including the criteria that the FCC considers in evaluating a request from the station, your satellite TV company, or your county government.

 Accessing out-of-market stations by 'unserved' subscribers